 During the permitting process in 2015, Pretium consulted the Nisga'a Nation and Tsetsaut/Skii km Lax Ha as part of the BC Mine Development Review Committee on the development of the Air Quality Monitoring Plan.
-Ambient air quality monitoring results for 2016, 2017, 2018, 2019, 2020 and 2021 were below Canadian Ambient Air Quality Standards of the Canadian Council of Ministers of the Environment benchmarks.
-The memorandum regarding 2020 monitoring results at the Lodge was provided to the Nisga'a Nation and Tsetsaut/Skii km Lax Ha for review.
+Ambient air quality monitoring results for 2016, 2017, 2018, 2019, 2020 ,2021 and 2022 were below Canadian Ambient Air Quality Standards of the Canadian Council of Ministers of the Environment benchmarks.
+The report regarding 2021 monitoring results at the Lodge was provided to the Nisga'a Nation and Tsetsaut/Skii km Lax Ha for review.
 No responses to the prior reports were received.
 Any future request for consultation on results of monitoring will be followed up by Pretium.

 In July 2017, Bowser Camp was deactivated and re-established as Bowser West Camp in the westernmost corner of Bowser License of Occupation (SK920922).
 Tsetsaut/Skii km Lax Ha also moved their Lodge to Bowser West site in 2017, however, there has been no observed occupancy since 2018.
-During 2019 and 2020 Bowser West Camp was deactivated with the only remaining activities being road maintenance, equipment storage, aerodrome usage and mineral exploration crew use for drill core logging and sampling.
-This continued through 2021.
+During 2019 and 2020 Bowser West Camp was deactivated with the only remaining activities being road maintenance, equipment storage, and mineral exploration crew use for drill core logging and sampling.
+This continued through 2022.
+A cement batch plant was also temporarily mobilized to Bowser in 2022.